Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-06-12-first-post.md

 ### The model used in [[LPJ*]](#1)

-In [[LPJ*]](#1) the authors a variation of the SIERD model.
+In [[LPJ*]](#1) the authors use a variation of the SIERD model.
 The SIERD model has one more category than the SIRD model, namely it considers the category exposed (E) of exposed people, i.e. of people that have been contaminated by the virus but that are not yet infectious.
 The model used by the authors is different in three ways from the traditional SIERD
 model:
 1. The model does not consider only one population split in 5 categories.
-It actually considers several cities, and split the population of each of these cities into the five categories of the SIERD.
+It actually considers the population of several cities, and split the population of each of these cities into the five categories of the SIERD.
 Each city’s population is modelled by a system of equations similar to the one for the SIRD model above.
 Furthermore, their model allows for population exchanges between the cities, which couples each city’s system of equations with each other.
-2. The authors consider a stochastic version of the model of the SIERD model, meaning that they introduce some randomness in the model.
+2. The authors consider a stochastic version of the SIERD model, meaning that they introduce some randomness in the model.
 This allows to more carefully account for statistical fluctuations and uncertainties.
 3. For every city, the Infectious category is split into two subcategories: detected and